 The school was established to offer an alternative route into architecture and associated disciplines in response to the radical changes in architectural practice in the past decades.

-Most schools of architecture follow a pedagogical methodology adopted nearly a century ago that has become less relevant to the realities of architecture today.
-The Paris School offers a new system, combining core architectural components with emerging professional and intellectual requirements, better preparing its graduates for work in practice, establishing their own practices, or work in related fields.
+The Paris School offers a new pedagogical structure, combining core architectural components with emerging professional and intellectual requirements, better preparing its graduates for work in practice, establishing their own practices, or work in related fields.
 Each tutor at the PSA is also active in practice, so that we retain our strong connection to industry

 A European School